Modern Slavery Act Transparency Sta...

 • Monitoring safeguarding concerns and whistleblowing reports

-• Reviewing supplier compliance and audit outcomes over time
+• Reviewing supplier engagement activity and planned audit outcomes over time

 Approval and Publication